RettBehrens/manet-deployment-suite/README.md

 ## Introduction

-The B.A.T.M.A.N. advanced (batman-adv) is a layer 2 routing protocol implemented as a Linux kernel module, designed specifically for mobile ad-hoc networks.
-This repository provides a comprehensive suite of tools and configurations to simplify the deployment and management of batman-adv networks.
+The MANET Deployment Suite is a comprehensive toolkit for deploying resilient, self-healing wireless mesh networks using B.A.T.M.A.N. advanced (batman-adv) - a layer 2 routing protocol implemented as a Linux kernel module specifically designed for mobile ad-hoc networks.

-This tool allows users to start at a point where layer 3/IP networking is already configured.
-From here, users can provide full internet access to their mesh, remote meshes can be bridged with other meshes, TAK infrastructure, etc. The sky is the limit!
+This suite simplifies the deployment process with:

+- **Zero-configuration IP networking** - Automatically establishes and maintains layer 3 connectivity over batman-adv mesh
+- **Intelligent gateway management** - Continuously discovers, validates, and selects optimal internet gateways
+- **Seamless failover** - Maintains network connectivity during gateway or node failures
+- **Flexible deployment options** - Supports various topologies from simple meshes to complex multi-gateway configurations
+- **Real-time adaptation** - Responds to changing network conditions by updating routing tables automatically

+Once installed, the `mesh-network.service` handles the complex tasks of managing gateway selection, routing configuration, and network monitoring without manual intervention, ensuring maximum network availability and performance.

+The system seamlessly bridges meshes with external networks, enabling internet access across the entire mesh and integration with existing infrastructure like TAK servers or other communication systems.

 ### Key Features
 - Run an IP layer on batman-adv without manual configuration